Hawaii records 1 new coronavirus-related death on Oahu, 127 additional infections statewide

-Hawaii Department of Health officials today reported one new coronavirus-related death on Oahu and 127 infections statewide, bringing the state’s totals since the start of the pandemic to 492 fatalities and 33,761 cases.
+State Department of Health officials Sunday reported one new coronavirus-related death on Oahu and 127 infections statewide, bringing the state’s totals since the start of the pandemic to 492 fatalities and 33,761 cases.

 The latest fatality was a woman in her 70s who had been hospitalized with underlying conditions, the department said.

-The U.S. coronavirus-related death toll today is more than 585,000 and the nationwide infection tally is nearly 33 million.
+The U.S. coronavirus-related death toll Sunday was more than 585,000, and the nationwide infection tally was nearly 33 million.

-The statistics released today reflect the new infection cases reported to the department on Friday.
+The statistics released Sunday reflect the new infection cases reported to the department Friday.

-Health officials also said today that of the state’s total infection count, 1,116 cases were considered to be active.
+Health officials also said Sunday that of the state’s total infection count, 1,116 cases were considered active.
 Officials say they consider infections reported in the past 14 days to be a “proxy number for active cases.”
-The number of active cases in the state increased by 10 today.
+The number of active cases in the state increased by 10 Sunday.

-Health officials counted 6,701 new COVID-19 test results in today’s tally, for a 1.8% statewide positivity rate.
-The state’s 7-day average positivity rate is 1.5%, according to the Hawaii COVID-19 Data dashboard.
+Health officials counted 6,701 new COVID-19 test results in Sunday’s tally, for a 1.8% statewide positivity rate.
+The state’s seven-day average positivity rate is 1.5%, according to the Hawaii COVID-19 Data dashboard.

-The Hawaii COVID-19 vaccine summary said that 1,378,606 vaccine doses have been administered through state and federal distribution programs as of Thursday.
+The Hawaii COVID-19 vaccine summary said 1,378,606 vaccine doses had been administered through state and federal distribution programs as of Thursday.

-Of all the confirmed Hawaii infection cases, 2,229 have required hospitalizations, with no new hospitalizations reported today.
+Of all the confirmed Hawaii infection cases, 2,229 have required hospitalization, with no new hospitalizations reported Sunday.

 Ten hospitalizations in the statewide count are Hawaii residents who were diagnosed and treated outside the state.
 Of the 2,219 hospitalizations within the state, 1,852 have been on Oahu, 231 on Maui, 121 on the Big Island, nine on Kauai, five on Lanai and one on Molokai.

-According to the latest information from the department’s Hawaii COVID-19 Data dashboard, a total of 52 patients with the virus were in Hawaii hospitals as of Friday, with 10 in intensive care units and seven on ventilators.
+According to the latest information from the department’s Hawaii COVID-19 Data dashboard, 52 patients with the virus were in Hawaii hospitals as of Friday, with 10 in intensive care units and seven on ventilators.

 Honolulu will remain in Tier 3 of the city’s COVID-19 reopening framework until at least June 3, according to the mayor’s office.